AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 If you create a calculated field with a certain expression and save it, every time you try to change the calculation, it reverts back to its previous value.

-**Invalid Parameter error when resetting passwords**
+**[!UICONTROL Invalid Parameter] error when resetting passwords**

 *Login*

 Users are unable to reset their passwords in any environment.
 When they enter their email and try to proceed they see an error.

-Error: Invalid Parameter: Search Parameter value "domain".
+[!UICONTROL Error: Invalid Parameter: Search Parameter value "domain"].

 +++